Bringing the Community Together to Work Toward Racial Justice.

 Join Us in This Work

-It’s going to take all of us, working together, to build a community that is racially just.
+It’s going to take all of us, working together, to build a community that is equitable and racially just.
 Please join alongside us.

 Meet a few United Way of King County employees who are engaged in this work.